 This is a gorgeous drive.
 Along the way, there is a good chance that you will spot bighorn sheep and elk.
 The views from the overlooks are stunning.
 A few great hikes in Rocky Mountain National Park start and end along this road.
 And you can also visit the Alpine Visitor Center, the highest visitor center in the USA.

 Important: Trail Ridge Road is typically open from Memorial Day through mid-October.
 During the remainder of the year it is closed due to snow.
-Get updated road conditions on the national park service website.
+Get updated road conditions and information about the Timed Entry System on the National Park Service website.

 Distance: 130 miles | Time: 4 to 5 hours | Open: All Year with the exception of Independence Pass